ssumanss/ssumanss.github.io-backup/_posts/2016-11-25-jupyter-slideshow.md

 excerpt_separator: "<!--more-->"
 published: true
 image:
-  path: /images/jupyter.svg
+  path: /images/python.jpg

 ---

-This post will illustrate how to create beautiful slide in jupyter that runs in browser and shared online easily.
-We can make a presentation from the notebook used for calculation with little effort, this will save our time and effort.
+This post will illustrate how to create beautiful slides in jupyter that run in browser and shared online easily.
+We will use the notebook used for calculation to make our presentation, this will save our time and effort.

 <!--more-->